 What Is Multi-Tenancy?

-Multi-tenancy in WiFi platforms means a single software instance serves multiple airlines (or brands within an airline group), each with:
+Multi-tenancy means a single software instance serves multiple airlines (or brands within an airline group).
+Each gets:

-- Isolated data: Brand A cannot see Brand B's passengers, payments, or sessions
+- Isolated data: Brand A can't see Brand B's passengers, payments, or sessions

-- Custom configuration: Each tenant controls branding, pricing, features, languages
+- Custom configuration: Each tenant controls their own branding, pricing, features, and languages

-- Shared infrastructure: Same servers, databases, codebase—but logically separated
+- Shared infrastructure: Same servers, databases, and codebase - but logically separated

-- Centralized management: Airline group IT manages all brands from one console
+- Centralized management: Airline group IT manages everything from one console

 Architecture Principle

-Think of multi-tenancy like an apartment building: multiple tenants, one building, shared utilities, but private living spaces.
+Think of it like an apartment building: multiple tenants, one building, shared utilities, but everyone has their own private space.

-Five Critical Benefits of Multi-Tenant WiFi for Airlines
+What Are the Five Critical Benefits of Multi-Tenant WiFi for Airlines?

 1. Dramatic Cost Reduction (60-75%)